abhinsharma/simple-notion-orm/README.md

 ## Overview

 Notion exposes every page, block, and database through the same flexible JSON surface.
-That flexibility becomes painful when you need static typing, column-level validation, or consistent payloads.
+That flexibility becomes painful when you need static typing, column level validation, or consistent payloads.
 Simple Notion ORM wraps `@notionhq/client` with:

-- Drizzle-inspired table definitions that compile into Notion property configs.
+- Drizzle inspired table definitions that compile into Notion property configs.
 - Column builders that know how to parse and encode Notion payloads.
-- Virtual “page handles” so you can work with single stand-alone pages or with database items as typed rows.
+- Virtual “page handles” so you can work with single stand alone pages or with database items as typed rows.
 - Factories and transforms that keep request/response shapes predictable.

 Bring your own workspace, point the ORM at an existing database (or ask it to create one), and work with TypeScript types instead of raw REST payloads.